gedeck/sdsa-code/README.md

 </tr>
 </table>

-# Code repository for "Statistics for Data Science and Analytics"
+## Code repository for "Statistics for Data Science and Analytics"

-## Running the code in this repository
-The Python code expects the dataset files in the same directory.
-You will need to copy them from the `datasets` directory to
+- <a href="datasets.zip">datasets.zip</a>: contains all datafiles used in the book
+- <a href="notebooks.zip">notebooks.zip</a>: Jupyter notebooks with code from chapters and the Python sections of each chapter
+- <a href="python.zip">python.zip</a>: raw Python files

+## Installation instructions
+Instructions on installing Python are <a href="doc/installPython.md">here</a>.